eugenenyathi/charlotte/README.md

 ### To start the frontend app

 - cd into client
-- run `npm run serve`
+- run `npm run dev`
 - runs on default localhost port 8080

 ### Before you start the backend app

-- make sure you have a database called mylsu
+- make sure you have a database called charlotte
 - go into the server folder, track the environment file, change the db user and password variables

 ### To start the backend app